-5. George Mason University: Prevailing Wage Legislation and the Continuing Significance of Race (2018)
+8. George Mason University: Prevailing Wage Legislation and the Continuing Significance of Race, 2018

-A study released in June 2018 by the George Mason University Antonin Scalia Law School found that prevailing wage laws discriminate against minority construction workers who have been traditionally underrepresented in labor unions.

-By examining the Davis-Bacon Act and the original intent of the law to exclude African-American construction workers from working on federal projects, to looking at the continuing effects of prevailing wage laws and the lack of minority participation in labor unions, the authors conclude that prevailing wage legislation has been a disaster for minority construction workers.
+A June 2018 study by David E Bernstein, a professor at the George Mason University Antonin Scalia Law School, explores how prevailing wage laws discriminate against minority construction workers who have been traditionally underrepresented in labor unions.
+By examining the Davis-Bacon Act and the original intent of the law to exclude Black construction workers from working on federal projects, to looking at the continuing effects of prevailing wage laws and the lack of minority participation in labor unions, the author conclude that prevailing wage legislation has been harmful to minority construction workers.

-6. The Heritage Foundation: Labor Department Can Create Jobs by Calculating Davis-Bacon Rates More Accurately (2017)
+9. The Heritage Foundation: Labor Department Can Create Jobs by Calculating Davis-Bacon Rates More Accurately, 2017

-According to a January 2017 report issued by the Heritage Foundation, the U.S. Department of Labor uses unscientific and flawed methods to estimate the Davis-Bacon Act's prevailing wage rates.
+According to a January 2017 report issued by the Heritage Foundation, DOL uses unscientific and flawed methods to estimate the Davis-Bacon Act's prevailing wage rates.
 The report found, amongst other findings, that current surveys do not use statistically representative samples, have tiny sample sizes, and inappropriately combine data from economically unrelated counties or set local wages using statewide data.
 Furthermore, nearly half of the surveys are over a decade old and don't account for economic changes over the last ten years.
-The report concludes by suggesting the DOL should switch to Bureau of Labor Statistics data to get a more accurate reading of wage data.
+The report concludes by suggesting DOL should switch to Bureau of Labor Statistics data and survey methodology for a more accurate prevailing wage determination.